-In July 2012, the Ministry of Finance and the State Administration of Taxation jointly issued a circular regarding the pilot collection of VAT in lieu of business tax in certain areas and industries in the PRC.
-Such VAT pilot program is to be phased in Beijing, Jiangsu, Anhui, Fujian, Guangdong, Tianjin, Zhejiang, and Hubei between September and December 2012.
+In July 2012, the Ministry of Finance and the State Administration of Taxation jointly issued a circular regarding the pilot collection of VAT in lieu of business tax in certain areas and industries in the PRC, including Beijing, Jiangsu, Anhui, Fujian, Guangdong, Tianjin, Zhejiang, and Hubei between September and December 2012.
 Also a circular issued in May 2013 provided that such VAT pilot program is rolled out nationwide since August 2013.
 Since then, certain subsidiaries and VIEs became subject to VAT at the rates of 6% or 3%, on certain service revenues which were previously subject to business tax.
-For the years ended December 31, 2012 and 2013, gross revenue is presented net of \$8,785 and \$21,524 of VAT, respectively.
+For the years ended December 31, 2012, 2013 and 2014, gross revenue is presented net of \$8,785, \$21,524 and \$19,279 of VAT, respectively.